 Catholic Schoolhouse Tour 2 Week 1

-Also be sure to check out the resources page!
+Also, be sure to check out the resources page!
 (Just click resources in the top navigation bar).
-There are plenty of great resources under the Year 2 heading, many are even submitted from our own CSH families!
+There are plenty of great resources under the Tour 2 heading, many are even submitted from our own CSH families!
 Thank you to all the contributors!

 Every week this year I’m going to add a fun idea for making your memory work fun.
 You can use these with any week, any memory sentence, any time- not just with the weekly post in which the idea comes.
 Reading, writing and reciting are all great ways to memorize, but I’m hoping to add a little fun to your memorization this year!
 Some of these will be great for program meetings and some better for home use- you decide how best to implement them in your school!